01

 An immigrant recounts how he and his family survived during NYC’s historic pandemic shutdown during the spring of 2020 when more than 8 million people disappeared from its streets.
 A personal diary of an eerily empty & haunting metropolis captured while running through city streets, embalmed in a state of suspended animation.
 Set against a global pandemic, social unrest and an anti-immigrant fervor, this short documentary captures the surreal experience of a teeming city laid bare and the hope for its future.

-Winner of six film festival awards.
+Winner of 10 film festival awards.

 03